selwynpolit/d9book/book/ai.md

 ### Content AI
 The [Content AI module](https://www.drupal.org/project/contentai) is also tied to OpenAI.
-Unfortunately this module\'s instructions are so confusing that I decided to rather explore the [ai module](https://www.drupal.org/project/ai) and see if the Experimental AI Automators submodule can do what I want to generate sensible looking content.
+Unfortunately, this module\'s instructions are so confusing that I decided to rather explore the [ai module](https://www.drupal.org/project/ai) and see if the Experimental AI Automators submodule can do what I want to generate sensible-looking content.

 ## Implementing RAG

 For more info on RAG, see the definition of the [RAG term](#rag) below.

 ::: tip Note
 These instructions apply to using the [Milvus VDB Provider](https://milvus.io/) which is also referred to as the `Milvus/Zilliz VDB Provider` in the `extend` listing in Drupal.
 You can apply most of these instructions to using a local setup of the [Pinecone](https://www.pinecone.io/) provider as well.
 Watch [Scott Euser\'s video presentation](https://youtu.be/WZEh4JOGhhM?si=89Kb1sPi88YKPsCr&t=4001) for more details.